pyeventsourcing/eventsourcing/README.md

 Congratulations!
 You have created yourself an event sourced application.

 Take care in locating calls to open and close your application.
-Normally, you only want one instance of the application running in any given process otherwise duplicate persistence subscribers will attempt to store duplicate events, resulting in sad faces :(.
+Normally you want only one instance of the application running in any given process, otherwise duplicate persistence subscribers will attempt to store duplicate events, resulting in sad faces.

 ##### Step 7 (optional): enable application-level encryption